 MW: In fact, I stopped in 1980 after my first son was born.
 Alec and I married in 1978 and I continued working freelance until I discovered how demanding — and noisy — babies are.
 I don’t know how anyone can concentrate with young children around.
 I have two sons, and they took it in turns to break my train of thought.
 It wasn’t until my second, Philip, started full-time education that I was able to return to writing, which is when I began The Ice House.
 Of course, I was lucky that Alec was earning enough to support us, which meant I could take the seven years off, but it was a useful break because I was able to choose a different path when I returned.
 I’d written myself out of light romantic fiction and wanted something more challenging.

-AC: You and Alec have just celebrated your 25th wedding anniversary.
+AC: You and Alec married in 1978.
 How important has he been in your success?

 MW: I couldn’t have achieved it without him.
 He’s always been my strongest champion.
-We’ve known each other for 35 years – we met on Freshers’ weekend in Durham in 1968 – and it’s one of the longest friendships either of us has had.
+We met on Freshers’ weekend in Durham in 1968 – and it’s one of the longest friendships either of us has had.
 It’s certainly the best and closest.
 He was even more thrilled with the success of The Ice House than I was, but that may have had something to do with the fact that it took two years to write and two years to sell, and there was no money coming in!
 I should have gone back into paid employment, but he told me to keep going because he had more faith than I did.

 AC: All your books deal in different ways with dysfunctional families.
 Would you describe your own upbringing as dysfunctional?

-MW: Yes, but it wasn’t as dysfunctional as the people I write about.
-To be honest, I think most families experience periods of dysfunction because the dynamics are so variable, particularly when children reach adolescence.
-Let’s just say I know what it’s like to live in a repressive, single-parent household where constant stress leads to constant criticism.
-In those circumstances, you rebel or you give in.
+MW: To be honest, I think most families experience periods of dysfunction because the dynamics are so variable, particularly when children reach adolescence.
+Let’s just say I know what it’s like to live in a single-parent household where constant stress leads to constant headbutting.

 AC: You were a weekly prison visitor for 12 years and now you visit prisons to give talks.
 What have you learned from it?